Richard-WanderaM/alx_python/python-hello_world/README.md

-### This is a repo that contains the basic understanding of the Python programming language, including indendation,variables, conditional statements,range.
+#### Python-hello_world - This is a repo that contains the basic understanding of the Python programming language, including indendation,variables, conditional statements,range.

 ## Learning Objectives